sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 See the [`saml` auth provider documentation](../site_config/all.md#samlauthprovider-object) for the full set of configuration options.

+> WARNING: When using SAML identity provider-initiated authentication, only 1 SAML auth provider is currently supported.

 ### SAML troubleshooting

 Setting the env var `INSECURE_SAML_LOG_TRACES=1` on the `sourcegraph/server` Docker conatiner (or the `sourcegraph-frontend` pod if Sourcegraph is deployed to a Kubernetes cluster) causes all SAML requests and responses to be logged.